Your Custom Family Portrait Session

 Props: I do not use props during my sessions, however if you have something in mind please let me know.

 Your Children: Remember that children are not usually fond of being told to pose or smile.
 It is best if we just give the children time to relax and try to capture their natural self.
 Don't worry if your child is running about and active, most of the images you see of young children on my site were captured while the child or toddler was busy playing and exploring.
 To get the family shots, I usually direct the adults to simply "be" with the child, or hold the child and we go from there.
 To get the most out of your session, make sure that your little one has rested and has had adequate snacks and water.
 We can take breaks for snacks and play, however I will probably still shoot during the breaks.
 Bring dry, non messy snacks so their little faces stay clean during the session.
 Prepare the child for the session by letting them know that a friend will be taking some photos of them, it's best not to surprise them.
+Click HERE to read a guide on how to best prepare your children for your shoot.

 Please arrive on time or be ready to start on time: Remember, your session is scheduled according to light.
 It is important that we start on time.
 Please plan for traffic or parking constraints.
 It's best to arrive early.